Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Introduction

 \section{Introduction}

-Following the seminal work of \cite{robbins1952some}, the stochastic multi-armed bandit problem has been studied extensively in the literature, where an agent aims to make optimal decisions sequentially among multiple arms and only the selected arm reveals rewards consequently.
-As the agent's choice is often influenced by additional covariates, also referred to as contexts, contextual bandit problems have gained renewed attention in the past decades \citep[etc.]{woodroofe1979one,langford2007epoch}.
-With the development of internet and data technology, contextual bandit algorithms play an important role in sequential decision-making applications, such as online advertisement \citep{li2010contextual}, precision medicine \citep{kim2011battle}, e-commence \citep{qiang2016dynamic,chen2022statistical}, and public policy \citep{kasy2021adaptive}.
-Such decisions are often referred to as recommendations, treatments, interventions, and public orders, while the rewards can be healthcare outcomes, welfare utility, revenue as well as any measure of satisfaction of decisions.
+Following the seminal work of \cite{robbins1952some}, the stochastic multi-armed bandit problem has been studied extensively in the literature, where an agent aims to make optimal decisions sequentially among multiple arms, and only the selected arm reveals rewards consequently.
+Contextual bandit problems, where an agent's choices are influenced by covariates, have regained attention.
+With modern internet and data technology, they are pivotal in sequential decision-making across applications like online advertisement, precision medicine, e-commerce, and public policy.
+Bandit algorithms are often formulated as minimizing the expected cumulative regret that the practitioner would have received if she knew the optimal action.
+While the importance of this regret minimization is undisputed, \emph{reliable uncertainty quantification} of the learned decision rule is evidently important in many featured applications. { For instance, in personalized medicine with real-time treatment adaptation, making prompt, statistically reliable decisions on treatment efficacy can be critical, highlighting the need for inference to accompany dynamic decision-making.
+Further, an online shopping platform relying on batch inference for user preferences would risk missing timely engagement; online inference instead allows continuous, confident adaptation, enabling robust real-time personalization.
+Such examples underscore the crucial need for valid and reliable online inference to better guide sound policy interventions, assess risks (e.g., prompting alerts), and offer scientific insights like medication effectiveness. }